aws-samples/communication-developer-services-reference-architectures/Pinpoint_Custom_Channel_Attachment/README.md

 - Booking confirmation (specific to the recipient)
 - e-Tickets (specific to the recipient)

-The solution in this repository enables marketers to design and schedule Amazon Pinpoint journeys with attachments or pre-signed URLs without the support of technical resources.
+This solution enables marketers to design and schedule Amazon Pinpoint journeys with attachments or pre-signed Amazon S3 URLs without the support of technical resources.

 ## High Level Architecture